 Use Solar

-Your LED lights will add nothing to your utility bills if you opt for a solar-powered display.
+Your LED lights won’t add to your utility bills if you opt for a solar-powered display.
 Solar lights work best outside, where they can drink in sunlight all day and light your garden in the evening.
-Enjoy a beautiful display while still saving energy at Christmas.
+That way you can enjoy a beautiful display while still saving energy at Christmas.

 Â